OuterTune/ffMetadataEx/README.md

       Clone [prebuilt ffmpeg-android-maker](https://github.com/mikooomich/ffmpeg-android-maker-prebuilt) into
       `<project root>/ffmpeg-android-maker`.

 4. Gradle sync, then start the build as you normally would.
-If you are building for OuterTune, you will need to build with the "github" build variant.
+If you are building for OuterTune, you will need to build with the "full" build variant.